ledgerconnect/hive-uri/README.md

-Steem URI protocol
+Hive URI protocol
 ==================

-Protocol facilitating signing of steem transactions.
-Meant to be implemented by secure Steem wallet applications.
+Protocol facilitating signing of hive transactions.
+Meant to be implemented by secure Hive wallet applications.

 This repository contains both the specification and a zero dependency reference implementation that works in node.js and most browsers.